Split a bank transaction between rental income and property fees or charges deducted

 3. Explain the proportion that is property agent fees

 Next, you will need to categorise the remaining balance of the bank transaction.
-You will notice that FreeAgent has created a new unexplained ‘Money Out’ transaction for the difference.
+You will notice that FreeAgent has created a new unexplained Money out transaction for the difference.

-To explain the remaining balance between multiple categories, for example agent fees and maintenance costs, select the new transaction, select ‘More Options’ and follow the steps to split the transaction between multiple categories.
+To explain the remaining balance between multiple categories, for example agent fees and maintenance costs, select the new transaction, select ‘More options’ and follow the steps to split the transaction between multiple categories.

-To explain the remaining balance to a single category, for example agent fees, select this new transaction and then select ‘Payment’ from the ‘Type’ drop-down menu.
+To explain the remaining balance to a single category, for example agent fees, select ‘Payment’ from the ‘Type’ drop-down menu and select ‘Property Management Fees’ from the ‘Category’ drop-down menu.

-Select ‘Property Management Fees’ from the ‘Category’ drop-down menu.
 You can also create a custom category if you wish.
 If you’re unsure which category to select, please ask your accountant.

-Select ‘Explain Transaction’ to complete the process and split the value of the bank transaction between rental income and property fees or charges deducted.
+Select the property that the fees relate to from the ‘Properties’ drop-down menu and select ‘Explain transaction’ to complete the process and split the value of the bank transaction between rental income and property fees or charges deducted.